clareputtick/mity/Readme.Developer.md

   ./build.sh
   # wait for test.pypi to index the new package
   # in your venv grab the new version. it'll uninstall the previous one
+  source bin/activate
-  bin/pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple mity==0.0.1a3
+  bin/pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple mity==0.0.1b16

 # test data